 Looking to broaden your literary horizon?
 We rounded up 20 compelling books by Latinx authors to add to your bookshelf or download now.
 Our list includes a mix of contemporary authors and classic titles to help you seek fresh perspectives and revel in the company of illuminating prose.
-These books include everything from a coming-of-age story about two sisters growing up in '90s Colombia to a collection of poems that gracefully tackle the complexities of the Marian paradox.
+These books include everything from a coming-of-age story about two sisters growing up in 1990s Colombia to a classic story of magical realism.

 Latinx is the gender-neutral term used to refer to people of Latin America in the United States.

-Here are our picks for the best books by Latinx authors you need to read.
+Here are our picks for the best must-read books by Latinx authors.

 Virgin by Analicia Sotelo